Here it is folks!

 Lyft is the biggest Uber competitor in North America—and my personal favorite.
 Lyft gives customers $10 to $50 referral rewards across different cities so they can aggressively drive customer acquisition in new markets.

 GetAround is another North American ride-sharing startup making a name for themselves in select cities.
 The single-sign-on offer to sign in to Facebook helps with the onboarding experience.
 They offer customers a $20 referral reward but also offer $200 to recruit drivers.
 GetAround could benefit from building out separate creative for their refer a driver campaign—messaging complexity could be avoided if their two campaigns were distinct.

 The international travel marketplace Airbnb uses a lovely in-app referral offer design to drive steady growth across their cities.
 Similar to the Uber referral program, Airbnb gives out different size rewards depending on which city users live in.
 This is a popular approach for global brands looking to expand their customer acquisition region by region.
-We love this approach so much, in fact, we featured it in our UX ebook!
-Check it out here.

 This popular event hosting platform runs a $10 single-sided referral program.
 Eventbrite customers are given affiliate-style offers to sign up their friends and earn money.
 These types of referral programs perform don’t typically perform as well as their double-sided counterparts.
 The customer experience of sharing is changed when one friend profits off of the other—not many consumers are interested in making money off of their friends.

 HomeSuite, a leading vacation rental marketplace, uses a double-sided refer-a-friend program structure.
 HomeSuite offers a $100 discount to the newly referred friends and offers a $100 gift card for the referring user.
 When the HomeSuite team partnered with Referral SaaSquatch, we put our API to work and integrated our program inside their Marketo landing page.